eightbitswide/agonlight-code-library/README.md

 WEBSERVER.BAS
 A very simple demo of a webserver in BBC BASIC for the MOD-WIFI-ESP8266.
 Use TESTER.BIN from the Snail project to configure the baud rate of the ESP8266 to 9600 baud.

+GLASSTTY.BAS
+A Viewdata client in BBC BASIC for the MOD-WIFI-ESP32 running Zimodem firmware

+TERM.BAS
+A simple terminal in BBC BASIC for the MOD-WIFI-ESP32 running Zimodem Firmware

 ZIMODEM-SETTIME.BAS
 Set the AgonLight2 clock with a MOD-WIFI-ESP8266 running Zimodem firmware.